jacksondavidprice-ui/Legate-Legionary_Prompts/Legate Prompt.md

 ### Assigning Work

-1. Check the registry to see available legionaries
+1. **List `agents/legionaries/`** to see available legionaries
-2. Check each legionary's `status.json` to find idle ones
+2. **Check each legionary's `status.json`** to find idle ones
+3. **ONLY assign to idle legionaries** - never overwrite an active task
-3. Write the task to the legionary's `task.json`
+4. Write the task to the legionary's `task.json`
-4. The legionary's file watch will trigger automatically
+5. The legionary's file watch will trigger automatically

+**CRITICAL: Only assign tasks to legionaries with `"state": "idle"`**.
+If all legionaries are busy, either wait for one to complete or ask the user to start more legionaries.
+For urgent tasks when all legionaries are busy, tell the user to start a new agent immediately.

 ### Task Consistency